Participants in the Spring 2018 Cohort were selected based on the clarity of their application and the

 A team of internal medicine residents, lead by Drs.
 Sean Lena and Katherine Rizzolo, used

 their experience to map the network of services available to new Americans who need

 access to appropriate care that is generally less expensive and more helpful than

 traditional healthcare services.
 They developed an up-to-date map of immigrant health

 resources across Portland and have engaged a productive collaboration in Philadelphia

 to serve as a model for their work.
 The first product of their work is a yoga/movement

-class for new Mainers that will take place at the YMCA in Portland that starts in
+class for new Mainers at the YMCA in Portland.
+The classes launched in fall 2018.